transferzero/api-documentation/_docs/collection-details.md

 * Table of contents
 {:toc}

-This document lists the required details that needs to be sent for each of our collection corridor
+This document lists the required details that need to be sent for each of our collection corridors.

 # GHS mobile collections

-To initiate a GHS mobile collections please use the following details:
+To initiate a GHS mobile collection, please use the following details (phone_number and mobile_provider used below are examples):

 {% capture data-raw %}
 ```javascript